The Devil’s Deal

 The creature made a retching noise.
 I actually thought he was going to vomit.

 “Then what exactly are you?”
 I crossed my arms.
 I didn’t think calling him a genie was as offensive as he was making it out to be.
-Drama queen.
+What a drama queen.

 “I am far worse.”

-“Yes, if that’s what you want to call it.”
+“Yes, if that’s what you want to call me.”

 In all the days of my childhood when I remember my mother threatening that the Devil would want to take me if I misbehaved, I always thought I’d be at least a little terrified if that day ever came.
 Now, staring him right in the face, I wasn’t even sure this was, in fact the Devil.
 But hadn’t he just told me he was?